 - Aggregate expansion

 While you may not be able to see concrete degradation on the surface, it’s what is going on below the surface that should be a cause for concern.
 The longer concrete goes unrepaired or issues go unnoticed, the more repair work or replacement work will need to go into creating a safe experience for barriers, sidewalks, and driveways.
 By being aware of what your concrete is exposure to and hiring a company to repair it, you can avoid issues you’ll find with concrete degradation over time.

-By working with a concrete company, they’ll be able to come out to your home or property and look at whatever issues you’re noticing.
+By working with AAA Concrete Raising, they’ll be able to come out to your home or property and look at whatever issues you’re noticing.
 Whether it’s wear and tear of your concrete or something more sinister, they’ll be able to give you an idea of what’s going on, how to prevent it, and recommendations on if it’s time to repair or replace the concrete.
-This is the best way to determine what’s going with your concrete and if it needs to be repaired or replaced.
+This is the best way to determine what’s going on with your concrete and if it needs to be repaired or replaced.